Mar 22, 2017

 - employees’ own ideas being incorporated into the programme

 - senior executives who lead by example (for instance, a CEO who’s proud of her weight loss rather than pretending she’s always been skinny!)

 - fun and social resources – a Google-esque ping pong tournament, or free yoghurt bar

 When workers are skilled and valued, employers do a lot of brainstorming to work out how to keep them happy, healthy and comfortable within the company, providing them with an engaging, creative office space and investing plenty of effort into wellness programmes.
 Of course, we all know that finding the best office space for rent or encouraging employees to exercise should have some impact.
 But thanks to this new research, we can feel much more confident about what actually works..

-CEOs and business owners need to make wellness schemes fun, social and accessible, and less like a stern parent’s ‘house rules’ – at The Brew Shoreditch Stables business club, we offer wellbeing workshops for all our members, and try to make sure that they’re engaging and enjoyable as possible.
+CEOs and business owners need to make wellness schemes fun, social and accessible, and less like a stern parent’s ‘house rules’ – at The Brew Shoreditch Stables co-working space, we offer wellbeing workshops for all our members, and try to make sure that they’re engaging and enjoyable as possible.
 In this way, you can get maximum benefit for both your company and your employees.